 Walk-forward validation — why most stock-prediction backtests lie

 The 'tested on 5 years of data, returned 70% a year' pitch you see in finance Twitter ads is almost always smoke.
-Here's what's actually happening, and how a different way of testing — walk-forward — kills most of those numbers down to honest.
+Here's what's actually happening, why even a rigorous walk-forward backtest still flatters itself, and why we publish our live forward-tested record instead — gap and all.

 If you've spent any time on finance Twitter or YouTube, you've seen the pitch.